Aliases for IGF1 Gene

 GeneCards Summary for IGF1 Gene

-IGF1 (Insulin-Like Growth Factor 1 (Somatomedin C)) is a Protein Coding gene.
+IGF1 (Insulin Like Growth Factor 1) is a Protein Coding gene.
 Diseases associated with IGF1 include Growth Retardation With Deafness And Mental Retardation Due To Igf1 Deficiency and Insulin-Like Growth Factor I and Acid-Labile Subunit Deficiency.
-Among its related pathways are PI3K-Akt signaling pathway and Glioma.
+Among its related pathways are IL-2 Pathway and Activation of cAMP-Dependent PKA.
 GO annotations related to this gene include growth factor activity and integrin binding.
 An important paralog of this gene is IGF2.

 UniProtKB/Swiss-Prot Summary for IGF1 Gene

 The insulin-like growth factors, isolated from plasma, are structurally and functionally related to insulin but have a much higher growth-promoting activity.
 May be a physiological regulator of [1-14C]-2-deoxy-D-glucose (2DG) transport and glycogen synthesis in osteoblasts.
-Stimulates glucose transport in rat bone-derived osteoblastic (PyMS) cells and is effective at much lower concentrations than insulin, not only regarding glycogen and DNA synthesis but also with regard to enhancing glucose uptake.
+Stimulates glucose transport in bone-derived osteoblastic (PyMS) cells and is effective at much lower concentrations than insulin, not only regarding glycogen and DNA synthesis but also with regard to enhancing glucose uptake.
 May play a role in synapse maturation (PubMed:21076856, PubMed:24132240).
 Ca(2+)-dependent exocytosis of IGF1 is required for sensory perception of smell in the olfactory bulb (By similarity).
 Acts as a ligand for IGF1R.
 Binds to the alpha subunit of IGF1R, leading to the activation of the intrinsic tyrosine kinase activity which autophosphorylates tyrosine residues in the beta subunit thus initiatiating a cascade of down-stream signaling events leading to activation of the PI3K-AKT/PKB and the Ras-MAPK pathways.
 Binds to integrins ITGAV:ITGB3 and ITGA6:ITGB4.
 Its binding to integrins and subsequent ternary complex formation with integrins and IGFR1 are essential for IGF1 signaling.
 Induces the phosphorylation and activation of IGFR1, MAPK3/ERK1, MAPK1/ERK2 and AKT1 (PubMed:19578119, PubMed:22351760, PubMed:23696648, PubMed:23243309).